The MCIRCC K12 Career Development Program in Emergency Critical Care Research

 Junior faculty from diverse backgrounds with demonstrated commitment to emergency critical care research and innovative approaches to diagnosing, monitoring, and treating patients.

 We are currently accepting applications for a flexible start date in summer 2018.

 Questions about the program?
 Contact Denise Poirier or call 734-647-4751.

-The K12 Career Development Program in Emergency Critical Care seminar series brings in recognized University of Michigan faculty and other national experts in the fields of medicine, engineering, technology development, policy, and many others to discuss the basic and advanced concepts in innovation and how these can be applied to gaps that exist in emergency and critical care.
+The MCIRCC Re-Imagining Critical Care Seminar Series brings in recognized University of Michigan faculty and other national experts in the fields of medicine, engineering, technology development, policy, and many others to discuss the basic and advanced concepts in innovation and how these can be applied to gaps that exist in emergency and critical care.